 Under certain circumstances, your right to recover may be limited or barred based upon operation of Washington State law.

 There is a statute of limitations in Washington State, so you cannot file a lawsuit if more than three years have passed since you were injured by the dog.
+This means you need to find an attorney as soon as possible who can file a lawsuit in the correct court to protect your rights.

 Talk to a Yakima, WA Dog Bite Attorney About Your Case